1. The old way: Cumbersome hardware and non-transparent pricing.

 3. Functionalities beyond payments.

-For business owners who want fast and secure transactions, a full overview of their sales, and transparent pay-as-you-go pricing, card acceptance solutions like the one from SumUp are an ideal service.
+For business owners who want fast and secure transactions, a full overview of their sales, and transparent pay-as-you-go pricing, card acceptance solutions like the one from SumUp are ideal services.

 4. Show your customers the new way.